-We have implemented the chase procedures described in [8] in a prototype.
-On top of this underlying inference engine, we have built a Microsoft Visio 2003 Template dedicated to RBAC policies design.
+We have implemented a toolkit, "TGDToolBox", written in C++ to provide a set of functions to deal with data dependencies (e.g. syntatic analysis, unification of atoms, variables renaming).
+We implemented the chase procedures described in [6] using this library to run examples from this section.
+Actually, the prototype is able to handle hundreds of CTGDs and to answer in interactive time.
+We are currently using the toolkit to develop new proof procedures for dependencies [8, 12].
+Using the proof procedures as an inference engine, we have built a proof of concept Microsoft Visio 2003 Template dedicated to RBAC policies design.
+This template provides an iconic interface for RBAC policy management.
 It is able to determine if a permission is granted to a user through his role assignment, it can check if the set of policies is consistent and can answer queries about the relations holding in the RBAC policy.

-5 Related work
+5 Related works

-Our work has been influenced by [12] which express RBAC models with constraint logic programming and [4] which describes the "Flexible Authorization Framework", that can be analyzed using a variant of Datalog (typically either safe stratified Datalog or Datalog with constraints).
+Our work has been influenced by [10] which express RBAC models with Constraint Logic Programming and [13] which describes the "Flexible Authorization Framework", that can be analyzed using a variant of Datalog (typically either safe stratified Datalog or Datalog with constraints).